 Worksheet Host Item

-When you create a document-level project for Excel, Visual Studio automatically creates three Worksheet host items in the project.
+When you create a new document-level customization for Microsoft Office Excel, Visual Studio Tools for Office automatically creates three Worksheet host items in the project.
 The default names of the worksheets are Sheet1, Sheet2, and Sheet3.
-If you create a project based on an existing workbook, the number of host items depends on the number of worksheets in the workbook.
+If you create an application based on an existing workbook, the number of host items depends on the number of worksheets in the workbook.